aidanmeharg/jaffhour/README.md

 ## About

 Struggling to keep accurate records of all the work you're doing?
-Look no further than jaffhour!
+Look no further than Jaffhour!
 This app will let you organize your projects and log your work with ease.
 Come invoice time, just select a date range and export your entries for the billing period in a tidy CSV file.

 Uses [CodableCSV](https://github.com/dehesa/CodableCSV) for table export functionality.